webdev-dave/reddit-museum/README.md

 - change image resolution from default
 - download img button
 - optimize hidden gallery images to only load after the rest of the visible page has completed loading
+- create a weekly newsletter sent via email that curates all the top art from each genre

 ## Details and Specs